takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2021/2021-05-27-apocalypse.md

 Connected to the other paper cup,

-By Her umbilical cord --
+By an umbilical cord --
 <br /><br />

-We blamed Her,
+We blamed her,

 But, it was all His fault --
 <br /><br />